baffles/baf.zone/README.md

   [stylus](http://learnboost.github.com/stylus/),
   [nib](https://github.com/visionmedia/nib),
   [fs-extra](https://github.com/jprichardson/node-fs-extra),
-  and [uglify-js](https://github.com/mishoo/UglifyJS2) node packages must be installed to build the site.
+  [uglify-js](https://github.com/mishoo/UglifyJS2) node packages must be installed to build the site.
 You can install these locally by running `npm install jade stylus nib fs-extra uglify-js`.
+* The [knox](https://github.com/LearnBoost/knox) node package must be installed to deploy the site to S3.
+You can install this locally by running `npm install knox`.
 * To install submodules, be sure to run `git submodule update`.

 ## Building